 Options Contracts.
 The use of options contracts involves investment strategies and risks different from those associated with ordinary portfolio securities transactions.
 The prices of options are volatile and are influenced by, among other things, actual and anticipated changes in the value of the underlying instrument, including the anticipated volatility, which are affected by fiscal and monetary policies and by national and international political, changes in the actual or implied volatility or the reference asset, the time remaining until the expiration of the option contract and economic events.
 For each of the Underlying YieldMaxTM ETFs, the value of the options contracts in which the Underlying YieldMaxTM ETF invests are substantially influenced by the value of the applicable Underlying Security.
 The Underlying YieldMaxTM ETFs may experience substantial downside from specific option positions and certain option positions held by an Underlying YieldMaxTM ETF may expire worthless.
 The options held by the Underlying YieldMaxTM ETFs are exercisable at the strike price on their expiration date.
 As an option approaches its expiration date, its value typically increasingly moves with the value of the underlying instrument.
-However, prior to such date, the value of an option generally does not increase or decrease at the same rate at the underlying instrument.
 There may at times be an imperfect correlation between the movement in values options contracts and the reference asset, and there may at times not be a liquid secondary market for certain options contracts.
-The value of the options held by the Underlying YieldMaxTM ETFs will be determined based on market quotations or other recognized pricing methods.
-Additionally, as each Underlying YieldMaxTM ETF intends to continuously maintain exposure to the applicable Underlying Security through the use of options contracts, as the options contracts it holds are exercised or expire it will enter into new options contracts, a practice referred to as "ro
+The value of the options contracts is thold by the Underlying YieldMaxTM ETFs will be determined based on market quotations or other recognized pricing methods.
+Additionally, as each Underlying YieldMaxTM ETFs will be determined based on market quotations or other recognized pricing methods.
+Additionally, as each Underlying YieldMaxTM ETFs will be will enter into new options contracts, a practice referred to as "rolling."
+If the expiring options contracts do not generate proceeds enough to cover the cost of entering into new options contracts, an Underlying YieldMaxTM